amalumian/www.malumian.dev/_posts/2024-06-14-graduation.md

 ### Doubts

 The thing is, ever since high school, I've only studied what I'm interested in.
 For the first year of university, the illusion of interest persisted.
 And when I decided to study law in depth, I realized it wasn't my thing.
-I was reading civics textbooks and counting how many pages I had left, which isn't like me.
+I was reading civil law textbooks and counting how many pages I had left, which isn't like me.
 To be honest, I was even disgusted.

 I finally realized that I didn't want to become a lawyer when I got to practice in the Arbitration Court (in Russia: a public authority that administers justice in the sphere of business and other economic activities).
 I had the opportunity to attend court hearings and see for myself real lawyers in action.
 It seems that here I could regain my interest by seeing real work, not theory from textbooks.
 But no, everything about this profession doesn't resonate with me at all.
 I told myself that I would never work as a lawyer.